-Braziers is home to 15 people at present, most of whom work part-time in exchange for board and lodging.
-Some also work part time outside the community or are retired.
-Ages currently range from 20’s to 90’s plus a baby born 2012.
+Braziers is home to around 15 people at present, most of whom work part-time in exchange for board, lodging and a small wage.
+Some also work outside the community or are retired.
+Ages currently range from 5 to 88.

-Residents have their own room, many in the main building or Garden cottage, alongside volunteers from UK and overseas who spend up to three months here working for their keep and participating in the life of the community.
-There are usually between two and eight volunteers depending on time of year and how much work to be done.
+Residents have their own rooms, many in the main building or other buildings around the estate, alongside volunteers from UK and overseas who spend up to three months here participating in the life of the community.
+We aim to accommodate between four and six volunteers at any one time.

 The main areas of responsibility are – Household, Kitchen, Office, Estate and Maintenance each have one or more residents as main organisers, with support and input from others according to need and enthusiasm.
-At a meeting at 9am each day we check how everyone is feeling and the day’s work is allocated: often cooking, cleaning and gardening dominate, with maintenance and office tasks also on the agenda.
-Residents generally work around 25 hours per week in exchange for board and lodging.
-In practice, it can become a full time job living here although some residents do have part time paid employment outside Braziers.
+At a meeting at 9am each day we check how everyone is feeling and the day’s tasks are allocated: often cooking, cleaning and gardening dominate, with maintenance and office tasks also on the agenda.
+Residents generally work around 28 hours.
+In practice, it can become a full time job living here, although some residents do have part time paid employment outside Braziers.

 If you are interested in learning more about living at Braziers check our vacancies page.
 Becoming a resident can take quite some time and all candidates for vacancies are required to complete our application form before being invited on one or two visits, after short-listing by the community – the selected applicant is then offered a 3 or 6 month trial period, which may lead to an offer of residency.